KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 }
 ```

-To use this implementation instead of the standard one, just replace the standard instance like this:
+To use this provider instead of the standard one, just set the input controller's ``KeyboardInputViewController/keyboardLayoutProvider`` to your custom provider, like this:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {